Emergency Contraception (Morning-After Pill) at a Glance

 The hormone also thins the lining of the uterus.
 In theory, this could prevent pregnancy by keeping a fertilized egg from attaching to the uterus.

-You might have also heard that the morning-after pill causes an abortion.
+You might have also heard that emergency contraception causes an abortion.
 But that's not true.
-The morning-after pill is not the abortion pill.
+Emergency contraception is not the abortion pill.
 Emergency contraception is birth control, not abortion.
 A Paragard IUD can also be used as backup birth control if inserted within 120 hours — five days — after unprotected intercourse.
 It is 99.9 percent effective.
 Talk with your health care provider if you're interested in getting an IUD.

 Emergency contraception can be started up to 120 hours — five days — after unprotected intercourse.
 The sooner it is started, the better it works.